Atbox/legal/privacy-policy/en.md

   * We use regular Malware Scanning.
   * All transactions are processed through a gateway provider and are not stored or processed on our servers.
   * Your personal information is contained behind secured networks and is only accessible by administrators who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive information you supply is encrypted via Secure Socket Layer (SSL) technology.

+### When do we send you emails? ###

+We will send you emails when:
+* You (or your company) have new notifications
+* There are helpful suggestions for you or your company
+* There are security issues with your account or there are legal updates
+* You register for atbox recently or your email addess needs activation or you change your password
+* When there is a password recovery request for your account
+* You don't have a password and you ask for a verification code

+We also send you:
+* Weekly Newsletters, polls, guides or helpful notices
+* Pormotions about Atbox or Atbox products
+* Birthday congratulations or other occasional emails

+>Note1.
+Some of these may not be activated yet.

+>Note2.
+You can always change your [email settings](https://atbox.io/settings/email) if you don't want to receive these emails, however some of these emails are required and we can't let you turn them off (ex: password recovery emails)

 ### OAuth ###